 To further demonstrate the potential of our data-driven approach, we tested our training model in an underwater environment.
 A manta ray-shaped prototype was fabricated using the same settings of FBG fiber, following a similar procedure with the previous A4-sized design (Figure.
 4a).
 An optical fiber with 29 FBGs was adhered roughly along the edges of the prototype (Figure.
 5a), and its FE model is shown in Figure.
 5b, where the red nodes represent the location of 8 EM tracking coils for the model training (ground truth).
+The optical fiber layout for the manta ray prototype is not a dog-bone shape, but a specific one based on its geometry.
+When we were dealing with this case with irregular shape, we did not just simply copy the fiber layout from the rectangular one (A4-size).
+The middle fixture of the ray prototype has divided the substrate into two parts such that the resulting possible sensor configuration is fewer than that of the A4 size prototype.
+When displaced by hydrodynamic force, the deformation magnitude and degree of freedom of the fin edge are larger than that of the inner region.
+Therefore, we adhered the optical fiber along the edge of the manta ray prototype.
 Upon vertical actuation (1 Hz), the manta ray was displaced vertically underwater.
 The sensing performance of the manta ray fins can be referred to in Video 3 as well as Figure.
 5, where Figure.
 5c shows the ray at three typical deformation instances and Figure.
 5d illustrates their corresponding real-time shape reconstruction.
 The ever-changing water drag did not hinder the sensing performance even with the model training and data-driven analysis initially conducted in the air.

-Figure 5: Shape sensing of underwater manta ray fin. a, Overview of the fin profile, with its FE model shown in b.
+Figure 5: Fig. 5.
+Shape sensing of underwater manta ray fin. a, Overview of the fin profile, with its FE model shown in b.
 The soft fin made of silicone rubber was moved by a vertically actuated rod, interacting with continuous hydrodynamic forces. c, Three different phases of deformation poses and their corresponding shape reconstructed in real-time as in d and Video 3, Warmer the color, higher the fiber strain induced along the fin contour.
 Note that the learning model training was conducted out of water beforehand.
 The unnoticeable deformation asymmetry can be reflected by its strains measured.